theomorphic/Bakery-Battle/README.md

 # Bakery Battle
 Сrisp and critical Tic-Tac-Toe in the bakery setting.
-A simple JS Web Game with AI and jQuery solutin.
+A simple JS Web Game with AI and jQuery solution.

 ### There's 3 optinal ways to play this game:
 * against **Da Muffin**, wich is a hard level with AI player;